myeomans/politeness/cran-comments.md

-## Version Update (0.7.2)
+## Version Update (0.7.5)

-Making it easier to extract coefficients of model without running full cross-validation in politenessProjectiion
+Making it easier to extract coefficients of model without running full cross-validation in politenessProjection

-Fixing calculation for new CI feature in politeness plot
+Fixing calculation for new CI feature in politenessPlot

 Add new feature to main engine - subjectivity

+remove redundant features from the hedges list

+updated the vignette throughout

 ## Version Update (0.7.0)